rcarmo/sushy/pages/HomePage/index.md

 ## Principles of Operation

-* All your Textile, Markdown or ReStructured Text content lives in a filesystem tree, with a folder per page
+* All your Textile, Markdown or ReStructured Text content lives in a filesystem tree, with a folder per page (if you use [Jekyll][j], you should be able to drop in your current content with minimal tweaks)
 * Sushy grabs and renders those on demand with fine-tuned HTTP headers (assuming you do the sane thing and put Varnish or CloudFlare in front for caching)
 * It also maintains a SQLite database with a full-text index of all your content (because I need this for private wikis).